djfdyuruiry/cnc-new-construction-options-fix/README.md

   - _Whilst keeping them configurable and optional_
 - Added enhancements to improve gameplay experience (Better skirmish AI)

 ---

-Whilst this mod was a alot of fun and popular enough on Steam I really wanted to achieve similar aims to projects like:
+Whilst this mod was a alot of fun I now want to achieve similar aims to projects like:

-- TRX: github.com/LostArtefacts/TRX
+- TRX: github.com/LostArtefacts/TRX (Tomb Radier)
-- R.E.L.I.V.E: https://github.com/AliveTeam/alive_reversing
+- R.E.L.I.V.E: https://github.com/AliveTeam/alive_reversing (Abe's Oddysee)

 These took retro classics and reverse engineered and revamped them to work flawlessy on modern systems, adding a bunch of configurable enhancements as well.

 Vanilla Conquer has done the hard work of making a cross-platform standlone game engine decoupled from the Remastered Collection.
 I will use this as a base to bring in the lessons of my NCO mod to make a similar project to TRX/R.E.L.I.V.E

 ## Contributing

-I am not accepting any contributions right away, but feature requests and any feedback are always welcome.

-I work on this project in my free time, so please just record what you can on GitHub and I will respond where I can.
+I am not actively seeking any contributions, but feature requests and any feedback are always welcome.
+Since I work on this project in my free time, please just record what you can on GitHub by raising issues and I will respond where I can.

 ## Building and Running Instructions

 If you are want to be brave and try building this yourself, please refer to the original Vanilla Conquer repository: [Vanilla Conquer GitHub](https://github.com/TheAssemblyArmada/Vanilla-Conquer)

-Use the `Tiberian Dawn (/w editor)` cmake preset.
+Use the `nco-tiberian-dawn` cmake preset, like this: `cmake --workflow --preset nco-tiberian-dawn`

 ## Convential Commits